ivallogenes/m2-snowdog-mega-menu/README.md

     3.1 Upload an Image for each of the child category items.

+4. Use icon links by adding 1 of 3 OOTB icon styles to your top-level nodes:
+    a. sale-icon
+    b. contact-icon
+    c. hashtag-icon

 Checkout the [screenshots](https://github.com/ivallogenes/m2-snowdog-mega-menu/tree/master/view/frontend/web/screenshots).

 Included icons provided by Heroicons: [https://heroicons.com](https://heroicons.com)